Title: That's Showbiz!

 The pair danced very well together, their moves were in timed well, save for a few stylistic differences, and they seemed to instinctively know what to do when the other improvised a part or two.
 The young woman then jumped into the young man's arms, he then held her aloft as she stuck a graceful pose.
 She set down, but she held onto her partner's hand for longer than she meant to and accidentally threw off her partner's balance.
 One of the young man's tap shoes then suddenly slipped and he landed hard on the floor.

 "Come on Kotetsu!
-You're not even trying!" the woman scolded her dancing partner.
+You're not even trying!" the girl scolded her dancing partner.
+She looked down at the fallen boy and sighed.
+They had to get this right, the show was too close.
 "We have a show tomorrow, so we have to be sure that we get this right, especially since there are going to be critics there.
-If we get a good review it could give us a good boost."
+A good review would give our reputation of great boost."

 "It was your mistake this time!"
-Kotetsu said in a more stern tone.
+Kotetsu countered, he didn't want to be blamed for something that he didn't do.
+He frowned at Tomoe but it wasn't long before his expression softened a little.
+Both of them were nervous, it was a grander show that they were participating in than usual.
+The audience that they were to entertain was going to expect a lot from them.
 "I'm not mad or anything, but you've been a little flaky lately.
 Are you okay?"
-He then suddenly received a wrap on the head from his partner.
+Kotetsu suddenly received a small wrap on the head from his partner.
 "Ow!"

 "I am not a flake!
-And I'm fine; I've just had some things on my mind lately."
-Tomoe admitted.
+I'm fine!
+I've just had some things on my mind lately."
+Tomoe finally admitted with a a little stubbornness.
+She then cast Kotetsu look and pointed to him.
 "And you're one to talk!
 You've been acting really strange lately, and it's starting to show in your dancing."

 "Ben's been saying you've been running off with Antonio a lot lately too."
-Tomoe pointed out.
+Tomoe added with an as a matter-of-fact tone.
+She had nothing against Antonio and Kotetsu hanging out together.
+However the problem was that Kotetsu couldn't afford pulling his usual strange shenanigans and somehow wind up getting into trouble.
+There will be time for that after the show.
 "You two better not be causing trouble, remember what happened last time?
 You both ended up in the police station holding cell and it took both of our pay to get you both out of there."

 "Well you didn't have to pay for Antonio…" Kotetsu grumbled as he thought back on that miserable little incident.

 "He's my friend too, Kotetsu."
-Tomoe said with frown.
+Tomoe proclaimed.
+She was a little shocked that Kotetsu would even say such a thing.
 "We're all friends; neither of us would have left you to rot in there."

-Tomoe pursed her lips, Kotetsu keeping secrets like this was nothing new, but she still wished he'd tell her what was going on.
-To be honest, she was getting a little worried that he was searching for a new act.
-Tomoe would notice Kotetsu talking with Ben or with other agents that were seeking talent for them to represent.
-Tomoe would get plenty of offers too, some were even really tempting, shows on Broadway, opportunities to join famous dance companies, things that she used to dream about when she was still in dance school.
-But Tomoe wasn't going to just leave the act and she what she had with Kotetsu.
-They had worked so hard to get as good as they were now, they were a team, perhaps even something more than even that.
+She would notice when Kotetsu was talking with Ben or when strangers approached him trying to talk business with him.
+Tomoe was starting to get offers too though, some of which were very tempting.
+Things like shows on Broadway and opportunities to join famous dance companies.
+They were things that she used to dream about when she was still in dance school.
+However Tomoe wasn't willing to just leave the act and what she had with Kotetsu.
+They had worked so hard to get as good as they were.
+They were a team.
+Maybe even something more than that.

 "You were starting to scare me a little there; you just went off into some dreamland."
 Kotetsu said with a weary smile.
+He was getting a little worried about her, maybe she had been working too hard and needed a rest.
+Maybe she needed to talk, he wasn't best at such things but he always did his best to listen, for her.
 "I'm sorry for all the trouble, I'll work harder.
 But are you okay?
 If there's something on your mind, you can tell me, you know?"